veracity/veracity-documentation/sections/vap/admin-tab/manage-reports.md

 ## To refresh a report with new content

-If your Power BI report contains imported data and you want to show its newer version with the fresh data, or if you need to updated your Image or PDF file with a newer version.
-Follow the steps below.
+If your Power BI report contains imported data and you want to show its newer version with the fresh data, or if you need to replace an image or a PDF file with its newer version, follow the steps below.
-1. Upload the new file/report in Manage File.
+1. In **Manage File**, upload the new file or report.
-2. In the **File title** field, switch and select the report you have just uploaded.
+2. In the **File title** field, select the file you have uploaded.
 3. Select the **Save** button.